dogweather/forkful/content/en/php/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 ---
 date: 2024-01-20 18:02:04.901464-07:00
-description: "Sending an HTTP request with basic authentication involves adding a\
+description: 'How to: Here''s the simple way to send an HTTP request with basic authentication using cURL in PHP.'
-  \ username and password to access a resource on a server.
-Programmers use it because\u2026"
 lastmod: '2024-03-13T22:45:00.166471-06:00'
 model: gpt-4-1106-preview
-summary: Sending an HTTP request with basic authentication involves adding a username and password to access a resource on a server.
+summary: Here's the simple way to send an HTTP request with basic authentication using cURL in PHP.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---